-HI is sharing its expertise with disabled people's organisations in Morocco.
-Together, we run projects to promote the inclusion of adults and children with disabilities in society.
+Humanity & Inclusion shares its expertise with Moroccan disabled people's organisations (DPO).
+Together, they implement actions to include children and adults with disabilities in society.

 Actions in process

-In order to improve the medical and social care of people with disabilities, HI currently implements a pilot project with 5 facilities.
-The organisation also supports the upgrading of the national occupational therapy curriculum with the local Ministry of Health.
+In order to improve the medical and social management of people with disabilities, Humanity & Inclusion is currently deploying a pilot project in five structures.
+The organisation also supports the upgrading of the national occupational therapy programme with the local ministry of health.

-Finally, HI supports Morocco’s community network to ensure that people with disabilities can participate in the electoral and legislative process.
+Finally, Humanity & Inclusion supports the Moroccan network of disabled people’s organisations to ensure people with disabilities participate in the electoral and legislative process.

 Situation of the country

-In this country which is moving towards democracy, disabled people's organisations are mobilising to make their voices heard.
+In this country which is progressing towards democracy, disabled people's organisations (DPO) are campaigning to make their voices heard.

-However, policies to improve the social participation of people with disabilities are still applied very sketchily, mainly due to a lack of funding.
-Disabled people have very few dedicated services (care assistants, building access etc.) and their participation in civil society remains limited.
+However, the policies to improve the social participation of people with disabilities are still very little applied, notably due to a lack of funding.
+People with disabilities have very few dedicated services (care assistants, accessibility of buildings etc.) and their participation in civil society remains limited.

-However, disabled people’s organisations are gearing up to push through rapid change and ensure that people with disabilities are fully taken into account within the national reform process.
+Disabled People's Organisations are therefore still campaigning for rapid change and for people with disabilities to be fully taken into account in the national reform process.